Crump lab zebrafish header image

 How to assemble a complete jaw

 A USC-led team of scientists has made a drool-worthy discovery about how tendons and salivary glands develop in the jaw.
 Their results are published in a new study in Developmental Cell.
-In order for our jaws to function, they require not only a precisely patterned skeleton, but also tendons that connect the jaw skeleton to Read More…
+In order for our jaws to function, they require not only a precisely patterned skeleton, but also tendons that connect the jaw skeleton to…Continue Reading How to assemble a complete jaw

 How did vertebrates first evolve jaws?